darkwyld/SimpleESI/README.md

 ### Windows (native)

 It is currently unknown to me what works.
-It will however likely need the cURL option `CURLOPT_SSL_VERIFYPEER` set to false, because the native binaries of PHP for Windows do not include any SSL certificates …
+It will however likely need the cURL option `CURLOPT_SSL_VERIFYPEER` set to false, because the native binaries of PHP for Windows do not include any SSL certificates … I will update this part as soon as I know more.

 ### Windows (Cygwin)